Lane Change Intention Prediction of two distinct Populations using a Transformer: Problem Definition and Input Data

 \subsection{Coordinates conversion from Cartesian to Frenet}

-Unlike highD dataset \cite{ref_highD}, a highly used dataset for training lane change intention prediction methods, both exiD dataset and Hongkong dataset do not include only straight roads.
+Unlike highD dataset \cite{ref_highD}, a highly used dataset for training lane change intention prediction methods, both exiD dataset and Hongkong dataset do not include solely straight roads.
 They include both straight and curved roads with on-ramps and off-ramps.
-As it will be later explained further, input features of the proposed transformer are longitudinal and lateral positions, longitudinal and lateral velocities, longitudinal and lateral distances to surrounding vehicles and longitudinal and lateral velocity differences to surrounding vehicles.
-These quantities are hard to calculate in the original coordinate system for the two datasets under consideration.
-In fact, the coordinate systems used is a local Cartesian coordinate system $(x, y)$, one for each road.
-This means that positions are expressed in $x$, $y$, velocities in $v_x$, $v_y$.
-To ease the calculation of the input features, a transformation to Frenet coordinates is desirable since it would make the calculation of longitudinal and lateral quantities immediate.
-The aim is then to pass from $x$, $y$, $v_x$ and $v_y$ to $s$, $l$, $\dot s$ and $\dot l$ which respectively are the longitudinal position, lateral position, longitudinal velocity and lateral velocity in Frenet coordinates.
-Out of simplicity the conversion will be presented as if there was a single road and a single driving direction in the datasets but the reader should bear in mind that each road and driving direction included in the datasets necessitates of a specific coordinate conversion since each road and driving direction results in a difference reference path.
+As it will be later explained, input features of the proposed transformer are longitudinal and lateral positions and longitudinal and lateral distances to surrounding vehicles.
+The coordinate systems used is a local Cartesian coordinate system $(x, y)$, one for each road.
+To ease the calculation of the input features, a transformation to Frenet coordinates is desirable since it makes the calculation of longitudinal and lateral quantities immediate.
+The aim is then to pass from $x$, $y$ to $s$, $l$ which respectively are the longitudinal position and lateral position in Frenet coordinates.
+Out of simplicity the conversion will be presented as if there was a single road and a single driving direction in the datasets but the reader should bear in mind that each road and driving direction included in the datasets necessitates a specific coordinate conversion since each road and driving direction results in a difference reference path.